 • Validate merchant information

-The entire gst verification process typically takes only a few seconds.
+The entire GST verification process typically takes only a few seconds.

 Step-by-Step Guide to Integrating a GST Verification API